arnabcse/hip/TabPageIndicator.md

 * `tpi_indicatorHeight` - The height of indicator bar.

+* `tpi_tabSingleLine` - Indicate that should show text in single line or not.

 * `tpi_mode` - The mode of TabPageIndicator.
 There're 2 modes: **scroll** and **fixed**.

 * `android:textAppearance` - The appearance settings of tab's text.